 Witness type

 Is the witness a layman or an expert?
 If it’s the former, the deposition will be easy to brief.
-But depositions involving doctors or engineers can get complicated and take longer to understand and summarize.
+However, depositions involving doctors or engineers can get complicated and take longer to understand and summarize.

 Deposition size